MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

 14. Modify **Header Search Paths** to find React Native headers from the App Center React Native plugins projects:

     * Make sure the Project Navigator is visible (⌘+1).
-    * For each AppCenter React Native plugins project that you have added to the **Libraries** group in the step 8:
+    * For each AppCenter React Native plugins project that you have added to the **Libraries** group in step 8:
       * Select the project and under **Build Settings** tab in the **Header Search Paths** section add new locations for header files with a `recursive` option: `${SRCROOT}/../../../ios/Pods/Headers`

 ### 3.4 [Android only] Integrate the SDK manually for React Native lower than 0.60 without react-native link